gkoutos-group/threshold_picker/README.md

 ## Introduction

 This is a prototype to evaluate the different threshold points for an AUC curve.
-It is also available at https://vroth.shinyapps.io/thresholdloss/.
+It is available at https://gkoutoslab.bham.ac.uk/threshold_picker/.

 It also shows some different curves usually taken into consideration to make a decision, and as you change the threshold of the model the reference points are shown in the different plots.